 - Monitoring of external providers

-- More stringent production process controls
+- More stringent production and service-provision controls

 - Prevention and detection of foreign objects (FOD)

-Why is aerospace quality management important?
+Importance of aerospace quality management

 Benefits of AS9100D

-Improved risk management (less firefighting)
+Improved risk management and corrective action

 Free AS9100D templates